Getting from Gdansk Airport to city centre

 Except for some expensive transfer buses, there is no bus service from Gdansk Airport to Gdynia

 SKM trains leave every 30-60 minutes from the airport to Gdynia.
-This is not the main Gdansk-Gdynia train route that most citizens take every day, but the second line that goes outside the city, through nice landscapes around Tricity.
+This is not the main Gdansk-Gdynia train route that most citizens take every day.
+This is the second line that goes outside the city, through nice landscapes around Tricity.
 The journey takes about 25 minutes and costs about 6-7 PLN.

 Transfer from Gdansk Airport to other cities